Why guardrails matter

 |---|---|

-| Capability toggles | Enable or disable specific capabilities organization-wide |
+| Capability toggles | Enable or disable specific capabilities workspace-wide |

 | Default mode | Whether new capabilities are allowed or blocked by default |